Are you a fan of new year’s resolutions?

 15. Ditch the pill

 Oh, this is controversial, isn’t it?
-I have a lot that I would like to get off my chest with regards to natural fertility vs. the pill and for the first time, I plan to do so this year.
-But in the mean time here’s the crux of it: hormones are important.
+I have a lot that I would like to get off my chest with regards to natural fertility vs. the pill and for the first time, I plan to do so soon.
+But in the meantime here’s the crux of it: hormones are important.
 Like super important.
 They affect so much more than your uterus.
 Things that mess with your hormones?
 Not good.
 Check out the massively popular book Taking Charge of Your Fertility and get to know your cycle.
 And see what Ash has to say about her favourite period tracking app.

 16. Start a side hustle